What is Jiu-Jitsu? Jiu-Jitsu 7 Strategies for Self-Defense

 Each sport has a specific and distinct set of rules that are applied vigorously.
 A better understanding of the rules can give you a large edge over your opponent if they have not done the same as you.
 It’s simple!

 Take the NBA, for example.
 One of the best passers in the league in Nikola Jokic.
 He has a special ability to predict where his teammates are going to be around the court.
-This level of understanding of the basics as well as knowing advanced strategies makes him a powerhouse.
+This level of understanding of the basics and knowing advanced strategies makes him a powerhouse.

 Suppose you want to be as successful as possible, practicing Jiu-Jitsu and being better at defense.
 Take the rule book and study it profusely.
 Take special care of what is written, the exact way it is written.
-Loopholes cannot be eliminated.
+And cannot eliminate loopholes.
 But you must be wise if you decide to use them!.
 Always remember to be fair but ruthless.
 You want to win by beating your opponent, not winning by cheating!

 Jiu-Jitsu Maintain a Dominant Top Position

 Most games are decided either by a sweep or a take-down.
 And these are achieved through dominant top positions.
 You always want to be above your opponent in a sense that.
 Once you go for a grapple, do it so your back is not hitting the floor.
 This gives you stability and strength, and the grappled opponent will have a tougher time getting out from that.

 Always keep this in mind when going into a fight.
 If you expose yourself, there’s a high chance that your opponent will use this weakness.
 So whatever moves you plan to make, remember to always keep a dominant top position for the majority of the fight.
 Either learn how to execute proper sweeps from half guard or bottom guard, or go for a finisher from the top.
 Any strategy is good, but a top position applies for all!